Greening the Public Market

 Our work to make the Market more bike-friendly is part of the City's overall extensive efforts to grow this pollution-free mode of transportation.
 See more about the City's Bike Plan, which includes bike lanes, bike "boulevards," bike sharing, and more.

-Cardboard Compactor: A state of the art, large onsite cardboard compactor aids the Market's quest to recycle the mountains of cardboard generated here.
+Cardboard Compactor: A large onsite cardboard compactor aids the Market's quest to recycle more of the mountains of cardboard that is generated at the Market.

-Electric Vehicle Charging Stations: In the Market lot at the corner of Trinidad and Union Streets are electric vehicle charging ports!
-These are part of the City's EV Charging Station Program that makes it easier for EV drivers to power up all across the city!
+: In the Market lot at the corner of Trinidad and Union Streets are electric vehicle charging ports!
+These are part of the City's EV Charging Station Program that makes it easier for EV drivers to power up all across the city.

-Union Street Railroad Bridge Conversion: In 2012, an abandoned railroad bridge over Union Street was converted into a foot/bike/trolley path from Market parking lots to the Market grounds.
+Union Street Railroad Bridge Conversion: In 2012, an abandoned railroad bridge over Union Street was converted into a foot/bike path from Market parking lots to the Market grounds.
 See more about this project

 Return to the main Market page